Structs

 it = Item {name: "hello" };

-assert(it.name_length == 5, "computed name_length: {it.name_length}");
+assert(it.name_length == 5, "stored default name_length: {it.name_length}");

-Fill a vector with copies of the same struct using '; count' syntax.
+Fill a vector with copies of the same struct using ; count syntax.
 This creates 16 Area records, all with the same initial values.

 map =[Area {height: 0, terrain: 1, water: 1, direction: 1 };